 The very first meeting to take place in any Kanban project is the planning session.
 It is done at the beginning of every iteration and then set of by the planning trigger.
 (Planning trigger informs the team once there is a certain number of tasks left in the backlog.
 This is usually enough for the team to continue working while the planning session is held.)
 During this meeting the team sits down to plan and prioritize tasks in the backlog, deciding what is the most important and should be done next.

-Each task is dedicated a separate task card that often holds additional information required to complete the tasks.
-This is more common with electronic Kanban boards, but can be done with physical ones as well.
+Each task is dedicated to a separate task card that often holds additional information required to complete the tasks.
+This is more common with online Kanban boards but can be done with physical ones as well.
 The team also estimates how much time each task will take and puts this number on each task card.
 This is a great way of predicting the time required to finish the iteration and give an accurate estimate to clients.

-After the tasks are planned, the team can start working and this includes having a short 15 minute meeting every morning.
+After the tasks are planned, the team can start working and this includes having a short 15-minute meeting every morning.
 During this meeting team members present what they have accomplished during the previous day and what they have planned for today.
 It is a way of making sure everyone can complete their tasks.
-It also allows to check if there are any issues with the planned work.
+It also allows checking if there are any issues with the planned work.
 If a task proves to be difficult to complete or to have any roadblocks, the whole team brainstorms solutions.